Skip to content

 hardest thing to believe about Christianity

-Jesus did what I cannot do for myself, and he doesn’t despise me for it.
-He didn’t take my place so he could sneer at me and say, “You pitiful trifle of a human.
+Jesus did what you cannot do for yourself, and he doesn’t despise you for it.
+He didn’t take your place so he could sneer at you and say, “You pitiful trifle of a human.
 You’re so weak, I have to save you.”
 His single motivation for wearing the crown of thorns—for enduring the beatings, the mockery and, finally, the cross—was pure, undiluted love.

 He did it all for you and me.